Case Study from Taiwan: Lily Liu's baptism

 "I like what you teach," Mr. Liu had said to missionary Smith, "but what do you think my ancestors will say if I accept your religion?
 They would be very upset.
 How can I do something that would displease my ancestors?"

-Mr. Liu was also concerned that his daughter Lily not abandon their family traditions.
+Mr. Liu was also concerned that his daughter Lily would not abandon their family traditions.
 Among other things, he wanted to be cared for in his afterlife.
 So, he needed Lily to venerate his spirit after his death.

 Mrs. Liu's opposition to Lily's baptism centered around something else: Lily's prospects for marriage.
 Only two percent of the Taiwanese were Christian.
 Lily's mother knew that if Lily were a Christian, it would be much harder to find her a husband.